XboxDev/nv2a-trace/README.md

 **This tool may also (temporarily) corrupt the state of your Xbox.**
 If this tool does not work, please retry a couple of times.

+### Contributing

+This project uses [Black](https://pypi.org/project/black/) for automatic formatting.
+You can use the pre-commit in the `githooks` directory to reformat any changes on commit or run the tool manually prior to creating a PR.
+In cases where you feel readability is significantly better with manual formatting, you may surround the code with `# fmt: off` / `# fmt: on` comments, but this should be a rare exception.

 ---

 **(C) 2018 XboxDev maintainers**